 Paris, Illinois is typically a hot destination for Wabash Valley families in summer!
-By clicking through our site, you can read all about our family trip to the free public beach (status unknown for 2020) and the (not open until Stage 5) Paris Splash Park.
+By clicking through our site, you can read all about our family trip to the free public beach and the Paris Splash Park.

 But today’s post is about a family activity that will disappear soon.
 It’s the Wabash Valley’s very own sunflower maze!
 How cool is that?!